Older Mobile Home Insurance

 Your belongings, such as furniture, clothing and electronics, are covered under personal property.

-In order to get adequate coverage for your personal property, create a home inventory list.
-This should include pictures of your stuff, as well as serial numbers when possible and replacement costs of items.
+Make sure you have enough coverage for your personal property by creating a home inventory list.
+This should include pictures of your stuff (as well as serial numbers when possible) and replacement costs of items.

 Loss of use (LOU)

-Also known as “additional living expenses,” LOU covers extra costs that can occur due to temporary relocation while your mobile home is being repaired.
+Also known as “additional living expenses,” LOU covers extra costs that can occur if you need to relocate while your mobile home is being repaired.

 Personal liability